timcast725/SS-VFL/README.md

 ```.bash
 python main_VFLcls.py -a resnet50 --lr 0.03 --schedule 150 300 --batch-size 256 --mode $mode --labeled_frac $frac --epochs 500 --world-size 1 --rank 0 -j 16 --multiprocessing-distributed --pretrained ./results/mocom_VFL0_0.999_contr1tau0.2_b128_lr0.03_e120,160,200/checkpoint_0199.pth.tar
 ```
-where $mode is set to 'supervised', 'unsupervised, or 'semi' depending on if you are running Supervised VFL, SS-VFL-I, or SS-VFL-C, respectively, and $frac is the fraction of the full dataset that is labeled (for example, frac=0.1 means that 10% of the dataset is labeled).
+where $mode is set to 'supervised', 'unsupervised;, or 'semi' depending on if you are running Supervised VFL, SS-VFL-I, or SS-VFL-C, respectively, and $frac is the fraction of the full dataset that is labeled (for example, frac=0.1 means that 10% of the dataset is labeled).

 Loss and accuracy results are generated as pickles files in the current working directory.